Old Ford Dairy

-Old Ford Dairy is a historic home located near Odessa, New Castle County, Delaware.
+Old Ford Dairy is a historic home located near Odessa, Delaware.
 It was built about 1850, and was a 2 1/2-story, five-bay by two-bay frame, double cross-gable, vernacular Victorian farmhouse.
 It had a rear wing, three-bay front porch, and two brick gable end chimneys.
 Also on the property were a drive through, 2 1/2-story granary, a rectangular grain storage bin, and a three-story gambrel-roofed dairy barn.

 It was listed on the National Register of Historic Places in 1985.